-The simple meaning of this is that if you are a new startup and suddenly you find a giant stepping in your niche and finding comfort, then look for something its away from – a sub-niche.
-It wouldn’t be a massive damage for your startup to steer clear of your main niche just a little.
+The simple meaning of this is that if you are a new startup and suddenly you find a giant stepping in your niche and finding comfort, then look for something different – a sub-niche.
+It wouldn’t do massive damage for your startup to steer clear of your main niche just a little.
 For example, according to Bob Adam who speaks to the Business Town, “a local ski shop faced with competition from a national chain might decide to focus its primary effort on racing skis while retaining some selection for all levels of skiers.”

-The efforts of trying hard to stay on a single niche, despite the fact that the giant is ripping local market off in that sector, are going to go in vain.
+The efforts of trying hard to stay in a single niche, despite the fact that the giant is ripping the local market off in that sector, are going to go in vain.

 Finding a small space to grasp your breath in the market and your niche is called “pivoting”.
 This should help you understand the ‘pivoting’ point of the benefits.